Nanowires/meta-nanowires/README.md

 # meta-nanowires
 ===================

-This layer provides a collecttion of recipes.
+This layer provides a collection of recipes.

 Provided recipes
 ----------------